 There are no expiration dates on the deferred tax assets.
-The Company's deferred tax asset at March 31, 2018 and December 31, 2017 includes an alternative minimum tax credit carryforward of \$0.6 million, respectively, which can be either be refunded over a period of years or applied against future income tax liability pursuant to the 2017 Tax Act.
+The Company's deferred tax asset at June 30, 2018 and December 31, 2017 includes an alternative minimum tax credit carryforward of \$0.6 million and \$0.6 million, respectively, which can be either refunded over a period of years or applied against future income tax liability pursuant to the 2017 Tax Act.
 The provisions of ASC 740 require that carrying amounts of deferred tax assets be reduced by a valuation allowance if, based on the available evidence, it is more likely than not that some portion or all of the deferred tax assets will not be realized.
 Accordingly, the need to establish valuation allowances for deferred tax assets is assessed periodically with appropriate consideration given to all positive and negative evidence related to the realization of the deferred tax assets.
-As a result of the Acquisition of KCG, the Company has non-U.S. net operating losses at March 31, 2018 and December 31, 2017 of \$231.8 million and \$231.8 million, respectively, and has recorded a related deferred tax asset of \$43.5 million and \$43.5 million, respectively.
-A full valuation allowance was also recorded against this deferred tax asset at March 31, 2018 and December 31, 2017 because it is more likely than not that these deferred tax assets will be fully realized.
+As a result of the Acquisition of KCG, the Company has non-U.S. net operating losses at June 30, 2018 and December 31, 2017 of \$231.8 million and \$231.8 million, respectively, and has recorded a related deferred tax asset of \$43.5 million and \$43.5 million, respectively.
+A full valuation allowance was also recorded against this deferred tax asset at June 30, 2018 and December 31, 2017 as it is more likely than not that this deferred tax asset will not be realized.
+No valuation allowance against the remaining deferred taxes was recorded as of June 30, 2018 and December 31, 2017 because it is more likely than not that these deferred tax assets will be fully realized.

 The Company is subject to taxation in U.S. federal, state, local and foreign jurisdictions.
-As of March 31, 2018, the Company's tax years for 2013 through 2017 and 2010 through 2017 are subject to examination by U.S. and non-U.S. tax authorities, respectively.
+As of June 30, 2018, the Company's tax years for 2013 through 2017 and 2010 through 2017 are subject to examination by U.S. and non-U.S. tax authorities, respectively.
 As a result of the Acquisition of KCG, the Company has assumed any KCG tax exposures.
 KCG is currently subject to U.S. federal income tax examinations for 2013 through 2017, and to non-U.S. income tax examinations for the tax years 2007 through 2017.
 In addition, the Company is subject to state and local income tax examinations in various jurisdictions for the tax years 2007 through 2017.
 The final outcome of these examinations is not yet determinable.
 However, the Company anticipates that adjustments to the unrecognized tax benefits, if any, will not result in a material change to the financial condition, results of operations and cash flows.